tkarakai-gto/notes/aws_ecs_notes.md

 ### Task Definitions

 A *task definition* is a JSON document describing how your applications Docker Images should be ran.
-It's kind of like a `docker-compose` file, ala AWS.
+It's kind of like a `docker-compose` file, a la AWS.
 The application can include one or more Docker container instances.
 It might associate volumes to the containers.
 It defines the Docker images, along with settings such as the memory and CPU resources assigned to a container, or the ports mapped to a container.

-Exmaple:
+Example:

 File `web-task-definition.json`:
 ```json